View Other Content

 1922 - Left-winger Peter Kippax was born in Burnley.
 He left his hometown club to join the reds as an amateur in 1948, having helped Great Britain to fourth place in the Olympics football competition that summer.
 He made one League outing, against Birmingham City in March 1949, having already netted in a Wartime League fixture for the reds against Bolton Wanderers in August 1945, before moving on to Preston North End in 1950.

 1928 - Post-war red Joe Shepherd was born.
 He never played a senior game for us.
-His two brothers, Arthur and full-back Bill Shepherd, were also Liverpool players at around the same time.
+His two brothers, centre-forward Arthur and full-back Bill, were also Liverpool players at around the same time.

 Hark!
 It’s Harkness